The ABCs of Stimulus Checks: What You Need to Know Now

 To stay on top of the latest stimulus information, check the

-IRS Economic Impact Payments site.
-Questions and answers about the third payment also are updated frequently.
+about the third payment also are updated frequently.
 And consult with your tax advisor regarding your individual tax situation.